-How far back does the vegan lifestyle reach?
-Is veganism a modern-day invention?
-Were there vegans in ancient times?
-In this first edition of The History of Veganism series, we look back- way back- to ancient times
+How far back does veganism reach?
+Is veganism a modern-day invention, or were there vegans in ancient times?
+In this first edition of The History of Veganism series, we start from the very beginning.

 This is the first in a series on the history of veganism.
 I actually started off intending to do a singe video on the history of veganism, but after days of being glued to my computer, I realized an all-encompassing video would be far more than nugget size.